joeyology/taleno-digital/src/pages/pricing.md

     title: Pricing Plans
     subtitle: >-
       These are just our initial pricing plans.
-Additional charges may apply depending on the additional requirements.
+Additional charges may apply depending on your additional requirements.
     background: gray
     pricing_plans:
       - type: pricing_plan